Why This Site Exists

 - ❌ Disregard for federal land classifications and trust law

 This was not environmental protection.
-It was a coordinated attempt at land control — clearing the way for the Parkland/Krome Groves DRI and the 836 Expressway expansion.
+It reflects alleged regulatory overreach with land‑use consequences, including impacts associated with the Parkland/Krome Groves DRI and the 836 Expressway expansion.

-Before man-made levees, the Las Palmas Community kept nature’s balance.
+Before man-made levees, the Las Palmas Community kept nature's balance.
 Decades of mismanagement by the South Florida Water Management District brought water level chaos: farmland flooded, homes threatened, livelihoods destabilized.
 The Everglades seepage wall was completed in an effort to correct their mistake.
-Water levels finally stabilized—but only after Miami-Dade twisted Congress’s “willing seller” framework into the coercive EEL program, weaponizing Class IV permits to clear out rural communities.
+Water levels finally stabilized — but only after Miami-Dade twisted Congress's "willing seller" framework into the coercive EEL program, using Class IV permits as leverage to clear out rural communities.

 This Fight Didn't Start With Me